Azerks/backend/README.md

 - Interface Layer: The entry point of the application, where the request is received and the response is sent.
 This layer is calling the application layer
-- Application Layer: This layer is responsible for holding the use cases which are going to call the domain (which is empty in this case) and the adapter layer.
+- Service Layer: This layer is responsible for holding the use cases which are going to call the domain (which is empty in this case) and the adapter layer.
 - Adapter Layer: Adapters are connectors to external services or databases.
 In this case, in this case the adapter is responsible for calling the GitHub API and aggregating the languages of the repositories.
 It could be a bit confusing